Load (album): Singles

 "Until It Sleeps" was released as the lead single on May 20, 1996.
-Its avant-garde music video, directed by Samuel Bayer, displays the band in their new image and features neo-biblical imagery, including references to the Hieronymus Bosch paintings The Garden of Earthly Delights, The Haywain, and Ecce Homo.
+Its avant-garde music video displays the band in their new image and features neo-biblical imagery, including references to the Hieronymus Bosch paintings The Garden of Earthly Delights, The Haywain, and Ecce Homo.
+It was directed by Samuel Bayer and filmed in May 1996 in Los Angeles, California.
 The video won the MTV Video Music Award for Best Rock Video in 1996.
 The single became Metallica's first – and to date only – top ten single on the US Billboard Hot 100, as well as the band's second top five in the UK, with number one positions in Australia, Sweden, and Finland.
 "Hero of the Day" was released as the second single on September 10.
-Its music video, directed by Anton Corbijn, centers on a "drugged-up kid" staring at a television while Load-themed channels play, all featuring the Metallica members.
+Its music video, directed by Anton Corbijn and filmed in August 1996 in Los Angeles, centers on a "drugged-up kid" staring at a television while Load-themed channels play, all featuring the Metallica members.
 It stalled on the Billboard Hot 100 at number 60, but was the band's second number-one single on the Mainstream Rock chart after "Until It Sleeps".

 "Mama Said" appeared as the third single on November 25.
-Its music video, also directed by Corbijn, features Hetfield playing the song on an acoustic guitar sitting alone in the back seat of a car.
+Its music video, also directed by Corbijn, was filmed in November 1996 in London.
+It features Hetfield playing the song on an acoustic guitar, sitting alone in the back seat of a car.
 He travels down a metaphorical highway while the other three members peer at him through the windows.
-At the end, it is revealed it was a back seat prop in a studio, after which Hetfield and a white horse walk off-screen.
+At the end, it is revealed that the back seat was a studio prop, after which Hetfield and a white horse walk off-screen.
 It reached number 19 in the UK.
 The fourth and final single, "King Nothing", was released in the US and Canada only on January 7, 1997.
-It was promoted by a music video directed by Matt Mahurin.
+It was promoted by a music video directed by Matt Mahurin and filmed in December 1996 in Park City, Utah.
 It reached number 90 on the Billboard Hot 100 and number six on the Mainstream Rock chart.